-The results of properness test by expert and student responses show an average percentage > 80%, its means that the open-ended problems are very proper to be used to measure higher-order-thinking-skills on global warming phenomenon.
+The results of properness test by expert and student responses show an average percentage > 80%, its means that the open-ended problems is very proper to be used to measure higher-order-thinking-skills on global warming phenomenon.

 The effectiveness of open-ended problems can be seen from the score of students mid-semester test that is compared to the score obtained from open-ended problems.
-The correlation coefficient between the score of mid-semester test and open-ended problems will a level of error of 1% is 0.634, a strong category.
-The result shows that the open-ended problems can be used to describe the higher-order-thinking-skills effective 3
+Correlation coefficient between the score of mid-semester test and open-ended problems with a level of error of 1% is 0.634, a strong category.
+The result shows that the open-ended problems can be used to describe the higher-order-thinking-skills effectively.